sergioag/bc-java-fips/README.md

 than organizing it for build purposes.
 Unfortunately, this means that it cannot be used outright, as described in the "Known issues" section.

+Finally, this repository doesn't contain any test suite for the FIPS libraries, since none is provided.
+Maybe the test suite for bc-java would be applicable for FIPS to some extent but, for now, it's out of scope.

 Known issues
 ============
 The following is the list of known issues: